-The College recognizes the importance of sound, systematic academic advising for students' achievement of their educational goals.
-Thus, the College provides an academic advising system within which each student is assured academic guidancethroughout his/her matriculation at Tougaloo College.
+The College recognizes the importance of sound, systematic academic advising to the students' achievement of their educational goals.
+Advisors promote retention and timely graduation of students.
+Thus, the College provides an academic advising system within which each student is assured academic guidance throughout their college career.